A continuous version of multiple zeta functions and multiple zeta values: Introduction

 Moreover, it can be analytically continued to a meromorphic function on $\mathbb{C}^r$ with possible poles at some special hyperplanes. \end{Thm} The detailed structure of the possible poles of $ \zeta^{\mathcal{C}}(s_1,s_2,\cdots, s_r)$ will be given in Section \ref{acc}.

-The classical multiple zeta values satisfy stuffle product and shuffle product \cite{ikz}.
-For the continuous multiple zeta values, one has \begin{Thm} (Rough version) The continuous multiple zeta values satisfy the shuffle product. \end{Thm}
+The classical multiple zeta values satisfy the stuffle product and the shuffle product \cite{ikz}.
+For the continuous multiple zeta values (values of the continuous multiple zeta functions at positive integers), one has \begin{Thm} (Rough version) The continuous multiple zeta values satisfy the shuffle product. \end{Thm} From the definition of the Euler constant, we also expect that by studying the algebra of multiple zeta values and the algebra of continuous multiple zeta values together, one can find an appropriate algebra to understand the mysterious Euler constant.